scala/docs.scala-lang/overviews/collections/iterators.md

     res11: Int = 2

 Note that calling `head` on the buffered iterator `bit` does not advance it.
 Therefore, the subsequent call `bit.next()` returns the same value as `bit.head`.

+**Warning**: From the `buffered` [API documentation](http://www.scala-lang.org/api/current/index.html#scala.collection.Iterator):

+> Reuse: After calling this method, one should discard the iterator it was called on,
+> and use only the iterator that was returned.
+Using the old iterator is undefined,
+> subject to change, and may result in changes to the new iterator as well.

+You might be tempted to access the first element in the iterator `it` by calling `it.buffered.head` and then continue manipulating `it`.
+Instead you should assign `it.buffered` to a variable, and use the result.

+For example, if you wish to pass an iterator and its first element to a function, call the function as follows:

+    // Correct
+    val it: Iterator[Int] = ...
+    val bit = it.buffered
+    myFunction(bit.head, bit)

+    // Incorrect
+    val it: Iterator[Int] = ...
+    myFunction(it.buffered.head, it)